github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

     Note

     The CodeQL package manager is currently in beta and subject to change.
-During the beta, CodeQL packs are available only in the GitHub Package Registry (GHPR).
+During the beta, CodeQL packs are available only in GitHub Packages - the GitHub Container Registry (GHCR).
 You must use version 2.5.8 or later of the CodeQL CLI to use the CodeQL package manager.

     During the beta, you must specify ``--allow-packs`` whenever you run the ``analyze`` command.

-To run an existing CodeQl pack from the GitHub Package Registry (GHPR), you need to download it first:
+To run an existing CodeQl pack from GitHub Packages - the GitHub Container Registry (GHCR), you need to download it first:

    codeql pack download microsoft/coding-standards@1.0.0